byexamples/byexample/docs/languages/ruby.md

 If you want to check all the expressions, you can force to print all the objects returned using the ``+ruby-expr-print=true``.

-On the other hand, you can disable it for never see an object's print with ``+ruby-expr-print=false``.
+On the other hand, you can disable it forever with ``+ruby-expr-print=false``.

 The default is ``+ruby-expr-print=auto``.